 Now you have some ideas on how to prevent crashes and accidents and stay safe on the road.
 It doesn't stop there.
 You can establish additional rules and restrictions to help your teen stay safe and give you peace of mind as your child is beginning to drive.
 The following eight tips will further benefit you and your teen.

 Talk with your teen

-“The data is clear,” says Wallace.
-“Young people with caring adults in their lives who take time to talk to them about issues like safe driving are more likely to make good choices.
-But these need to be ongoing conversations, not one-time conversations.
+"Young people with caring adults in their lives who take time to talk to them about issues like safe driving are more likely to make good choices,” says Stephen Gray Wallace, Director of the Center for Adolescent Research and Education (CARE).
+“But these need to be ongoing conversations, not one-time conversations.
 You can't have one talk about driving safety and check it off your list.
 Things change, your kids change, they have different friends and different influences.
 The conversation should continue and reflect those changes."